 We're the same place we were.

-In comes the non-whistleblower, hearsay whistleblower.
+In comes the non-whistleblower hearsay whistleblower.

 Bring them all in.

-You guys are gonna open that door?
+You guys are going to open that door?

 Fine, open it wide open.

-Because he never, he never got a thing.
+Because he never got a thing.

 He never did a thing.